Animation Addons

 Step 1: Choose Your Target Element & Enable the Wrapper

-• Next, click on the ‘Advanced’ tab and look for the Sticky elements option.
+• Next, click the Container → Advanced tab and look for the Sticky Elements option.

-• Click on ‘Sticky Elements’ and toggle the ‘Enable’ switch to ‘Yes’.
+• Click on ‘Sticky Elements’ and toggle the ‘Enable’ switch to ‘Yes’ to begin configuring the Sticky Element for this container.

 End Trigger